ChromeScreens 1.1

 1 http://another-website.com http://some-other-site.com

-You have to restart LightDM to apply your changes (e.g. systemctl restart lightdm.service
+You have to restart LightDM to apply your changes (e.g. service lightdm restart).

 Configure wakeup and suspend

-You may optionally configure your computer to automatically wake up and suspend on specific days and at specific times.
+You can optionally configure your computer to automatically wake it up and suspend it on specific days and at specific times.

 Each day must be on a new line in the format 'Day Action Time'.